KlausC/ResourceBundles.jl/README.md

   * Locale patterns imply a canonical partial ordering by set inclusion

 * ResourceBundle
-  * Database of text strings, identified by locale and individual text key
+  * Database of objects (e.g. text strings), identified by locale and individual text key
-  * select most specific available text according to canonical ordering of locales
+  * select most specific available object according to canonical ordering of locales
   * detect ambiguities for individual keys
   * storage in package module directory
+  * database uses files witten in Julia source code
+  * database files containing translated texts using gettext-PO format is supported (TODO)

-* Message text localization
+* Message text localization (LC_MESSAGES)
   * a string macro providing translation of standard language according to default locale
   * support string interpolation and control ordering of interpolated substrings
+  * includes mechanism for multiple plural forms for translations
   * fall back to text provided as key within the source text
   * Define global default Resource bundle for each module

-* NumberFormat
-  * to be handled in the relevant formatting functions of Base
-* DateTimeFormat
+* NumberFormat and DateTimeFormat (LC_NUMERIC, LC_TIME) (TODO)
-  * to be handled in the relevant formatting functions of Base
+  * If an object is formatted in the interpolation context of a translated string, instead of the usual `show` method, a locale sensitive replacement is called.
+  * those methods default to the standard methods, if not explicitly defined.
+  * For real numbers and date or time objects, methods can be provided as locale dependent resources.

+* String comparison (LC_COLLATE) (TODO)
+  * Strings containing natural language texts are sorted locle-sensitive according to "Unicode Collation Algorithm".
+Implementation makes use of `ICU` if possible.
+In order to treat a string as natural text, it is wrapped by a `NlsString` object.

+* Character Classes (LC_CTYPE) (TODO)
+  * Character classification (`isdigit`, `isspace` ...) and character or string transformations (`uppercasea`, `titlecase`, ...) are performed locale-sensitive for wrapped types.

 #### Installation